spillz/codeblocks-python/README.rst

 Get Help
 --------

-Use the issues to report problems or get support at forums.codeblocks.org
+Use the issues to report problems or get support at the `Code::Blocks Forums <http://forums.codeblocks.org>`_